 Sometimes, there is a sense of sadness that she notices during her period, but being self-aware, she catches it and moves on.
 “The reason I push through the period and fatigue is because this is a part of my life and to act otherwise is to treat it as not normal.”

 If you feel intense cramps, Rukmini’s advice is to engage in a little bit of movement- some stretching, some yoga, anything.
-“In the field of dance or sports, shows and competitions will not wait”.
+“In the field of dance or sports, shows and competitions will not wait, even with fatigue”.
 Her mother did advise her to take rest during her period.